Team-Resourceful/ResourcefulBeesDocs/docs/extra_stuff/custom_honey.md

 Custom honey are made similar to how you would make a custom bee, below is information on what values you can use to customise your honey

 currently custom honey blocks, honey bottles, honey buckets, and honey fluids will all be generated from the below Data.
+It will also be added the Beepedia automatically.

 ## ID Names